 No minimum viability abundance target has been set for these populations; numbers listed here are preliminary; actual targets will be set during the period covered by this FHMP in coordination with the FTC.

-2 Based on numbers transported with the FTC.
+2 Based on numbers transported rather than spawning.